libersoft-org/libershare/LISH_DATA_FORMAT.md

 - The `created`, `modified`, and `permissions` fields are optional - if `permissions` is not provided, file permissions will not be modified during extraction
 - If `permissions` is omitted, implementations should use default permissions for the target platform

-## Version History
+## Version history

-- **Version 1**: First version - supports files, directories, symlinks / hardlinks, permissions, and timestamps
+- **Version 1**: First version - supports files, directories, links, permissions, and timestamps